gjcedeno/wp-all-import-docs/import/how-to-update-existing-wordpress-data.md

 - [Step 3: Fill In Data to Update in the Import Template](#step-3-fill-in-data-to-update-in-the-import-template)
 - [Step 4: Specify Important Import Settings](#step-4-specify-important-import-settings)

-## How Updating WordPress Data Works
+## Update WordPress Data – How It Works

 WP All Import can import data to posts that already exist on your site, even if they were manually created instead of imported by our plugin.